johnbeve/PHI-696/Project-1/README.md

 4. Let V be a vocabulary of the attribute (concept) language with complements (ALC) consisting of a role name "parent_of" and a concept name "Male".
 Interpret parent_of as "x is a parent of y" and M as "x is male".
 Where possible define the following formulas in this vocabulary; where not possible, explain why:
   ```
   (a)  B that says that x is a brother of y
   Answer: possible.
-B, as a role name, represents a binary relation that x is a brother of y.
+B, as a role name, represents a binary predicate that x is a brother of y.

   (b)  A that says that x is an aunt of y
   Answer: possible.
-A, as a role name, represents a binary relation that x is an aunt of y.
+A, as a role name, represents a binary predicate that x is an aunt of y.

   (c)  C that says that x and y are cousins
   Answer: possible.
-C, as a role name, represents a bianry relation that x is a cousin of y.
+C, as a role name, represents a bianry predicate that x is a cousin of y.

   (d)  O that says that x is an only child
   Answer:possible.
 O, as a concept name, represents a unary predicate that x is not having brothers and sisters.